programminPete/home-reactor/README.md

 Now you should be in the folder and see the following
 - docker-compose.yml
 - README.md
-- devmodules
+ **This is the most important part**
+ - make directory called `devmodules` in the current directory.
- **This is the most important part** - Copy whatever folder(s) you want into the devmodules folder but *Be sure that for each of your apps the format is as follows*: folder = *nameofyourapp* (note: all lowercase) topfile = *Nameofyourapp.jsx* (note: capitalized first letter) **Ex: for an added LedStrip app:**
+ - Copy whatever folder(s) you want into the devmodules folder but *Be sure that for each of your apps the format is as follows*: folder = *nameofyourapp* (note: all lowercase) topfile = *Nameofyourapp.jsx* (note: capitalized first letter) **Ex: for an added LedStrip app:**